ljleb/sd-mecha/docs/0-introduction/README.md

 ## What is sd-mecha

-sd-mecha is a PyTorch-based python library for general purpose model merging.
+sd-mecha is a PyTorch-based python library for general purpose operations on state dictionaries.
-The extension API is configurable by design so that any PyTorch neural network model can be used.
+Some modules of the library can be extended by design so that arbitrary network architectures can be manipulated in arbitrary ways without needing to change the code of the library.

-Typical model mergers will load all input models in memory before performing a merge.
+Typical model mergers and conversion scripts will load all input models in memory before performing any work.
-While this may seem a good idea to accelerate merge times as much as possible, it prevents merging recipes with a very large number of models as input.
+While this may seem like a good idea to accelerate merge times as much as possible, it prevents merging recipes with a very large number of models as input.
+Additionally, this approach takes an unreasonable amount of memory for the actual work that needs to be performed.

-In contrast to this practice, sd-mecha is designed to prioritize low memory consumption to enable completing very complex recipes on user-grade hardware in one go.
+In contrast to this practice, sd-mecha is designed to prioritize low memory consumption.
+This enables completing complex state dict tasks on low-end systems, like merging 10 models together into a single one, or batch converting multiple models to a different format.
-While execution speed is not a priority, many optimizations are implemented to accelerate merge times, as long as it does not sacrifice low memory usage.
+While execution speed is not the first priority of sd-mecha, many optimizations are implemented to accelerate merge times -- as long as it does not sacrifice low memory usage.

 ## Overview of the public API

 There are 2 public modules that user code can import and use:
 - `sd_mecha`: for recipe operations like composition, merging, serialization, etc.
-- `sd_mecha.extensions`: for extending the features of sd-mecha like model architecture, model type, hypers, etc.
+- `sd_mecha.extensions`: for extending the features of sd-mecha like model architecture, model type, merge methods, etc.

 ## Is sd-mecha for you?

 You might find value in using sd-mecha for merging if you need to:
+- operate on a very large model with minimal memory usage
 - merge a large number of models together
-- merge a series of recipes in one click
+- convert a great number of models one after the other
 - experiment with new merge method ideas
 - keep a trace of past attempts and experiments